nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    before the list of sessions can be retrieved.
 5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the session with the specified session unique identifier from the list of sessions.
-   1. If the specified session unique identifier cannot be found, a `String` object representing an error message is returned.
+   1. If the specified session unique identifier cannot be found, an exception is thrown with an error message.
    2. Else the `Session` object with the specified session unique identifier is returned.
-6. The returned `Session` object is then removed from the list of sessions stored in `Profile` object.
+   3. The `Profile#removeSession` method is called to remove the `Session` object from the list of sessions stored in `Profile` object.
-7. After the session is removed from the `Profile` object, `Manager#saveProfile` is called to save the changes to the local storage file.
+6. After the session is removed from the `Profile` object, `Manager#saveProfile` is called to save the changes to the local storage file.
-8. The `SessionDeleteCommand` class then prints a message indicating that a session has been successfully created.
+7. The `SessionDeleteCommand` class then prints a message indicating that a session has been successfully created.

 ### View a session
 ### List sessions